mbosley/intro-scientific-analysis/README.md

 action that could be taken.
 http://www.calendar.ubc.ca/vancouver/index.cfm?tree=3,54,111,959

+### ChatGPT Policy
+ChatGPT is a powerful tool, but it is not a substitute for your own work.
+You are welcome to use ChatGPT to help you with your assignments, but you may not simply copy the output of ChatGPT and submit it as your own work.
+If you do so, you will be subject to the same penalties as if you had plagiarized from another student or from a published source.
+If you use ChatGPT to help you with your assignments, you must cite ChatGPT as a source.
+You must also include a statement in your assignment that indicates what parts of the assignment were written by you and what parts were written by ChatGPT.
+For example, you might write something like this:

+> I used ChatGPT to help me write this assignment.
+The following parts of this
+> assignment were written by ChatGPT: [insert text here].
+The following parts
+> were written by me: [insert text here].

+However, if you rely on ChatGPT's answer, and that answer is wrong,  you will be held responsible for the error.
+Thus, you should always check the output of ChatGPT to make sure that it is correct before submitting it as part of your assignment.

 ### Turnitin.com
 It is the official policy of the Department of Political Science that all written course work be submitted to turnitin.com to check for possible signs of